Singaporean Mandarin Database

 SAMPLE SENTENCE

-Ong Kah Jing opined that the documentary was like a “time capsule”.
-After the closure of the Sungei Road Flea Market, he hoped that future generations could experience the different faces of this “Thieves’ Market” through the documentary.
+Filmmaker Ong Kah Jing opined that his documentary was like a time capsule that would allow future generations to experience the different faces of the now defunct “Thieves’ Market”.
 (8world, 12/19/2019)

 相关资料